 - Three letters of recommendation

-No supplemental materials are required by Colorado State University.
+No supplemental application materials are required by the CSUHN.

 Situated in Fort Collins, the 833-acre main campus of Colorado State University is virtually a city within itself, with a student population of over 27,000.
 Included among its nearly 100 buildings are administrative offices and facilities, classroom buildings, laboratories, residence halls, library, student activity and recreational facilities, bookstore, and performing arts venues.